Do your immune system a favor and pack more fruits and vegetables on your plate.

 They're loaded with nutrients, called antioxidants, that are good for you.

-Add more fruit and vegetables of any kind to your diet.
+Add more fruits and vegetables of any kind to your diet.
 It'll help your health.
 Some foods are higher in antioxidants than others, though.

-Vitamin C: Berries, broccoli, Brussels sprouts, cantaloupe, cauliflower, grapefruit, honeydew, kale, kiwi, mangoes, nectarines, orange, papaya, red, green, or yellow peppers, snow peas, sweet potato, strawberries, and tomatoes
+Vitamin C: berries, broccoli, Brussels sprouts, cantaloupe, cauliflower, grapefruit, honeydew, kale, kiwi, mango, nectarine, orange, papaya, snow peas, sweet potato, strawberries, tomatoes, and red, green, or yellow peppers

-Vitamin E: Broccoli, carrots, chard, mustard and turnip greens, mangoes, nuts, papaya, pumpkin, red peppers, spinach, and sunflower seeds
+Vitamin E: broccoli (boiled), avocado, chard, mustard and turnip greens, mangoes, nuts, papaya, pumpkin, red peppers, spinach (boiled), and sunflower seeds

 These foods are also rich in antioxidants:

 - Red grapes